Andy started working at YPO in May 2018 after moving from a local authority, he is now the Category Manager for Social Care and Emergency Services.

 What do you most like about YPO?

-YPO has recently increased their investment in health and social care and I’m now one of three Category Managers.
-We already have some providers on frameworks which offer commissioners a great opportunity to support their challenging agenda.
+YPO has increased their investment in health and social care over the last five years and together with my colleague, Claire Deacey, we have introduced new solutions for customers.
+These offer commissioners a great opportunity to support their challenging agenda.

-I’m really keen to work with the very broad market and commissioners to understand their needs and ultimately bring fresh and exciting ideas to life which will ultimately reduce the burden on providers, commissioners and procurement teams.
+For both categories I am keen to work with the market and customers to understand your needs and support you.
+We also want to bring fresh and exciting ideas to life which will ultimately add value to the categories.

 Most challenging part of your role:

-The most challenging part of my role so far has been getting used to a new way of working as there’s a great deal of freedom to undertake the role.
-This is both exciting and quite daunting.
-I’ve been meeting some existing contacts and have realised how powerful things like Twitter can be at supporting communication and sharing of information and ideas.
+The most challenging part of my role so far has been getting used to a new way of working, there’s a great deal of freedom and opportunity to build relationships.
+I have been meeting some existing customers, providers and suppliers and hope to continue this, so please feel free to get in touch.

 Describe role in three words: